zhammer/seatgeek-be-challenge/tester/INSTRUCTIONS.md

 We are an equal opportunity employer and value diversity at our company.
 We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.

-To make sure our process is as unbiased as we can make it, please ensure that you have removed any personally identifiable information (e.g., your name, website, email, Github username, etc.) from the code.
+To make sure our process is as unbiased as we can make it, please ensure that you have removed any personally identifiable information (e.g. your name, website, email, Github username, etc.) from the code.
 We want to make sure we assess each submission on the quality of its code and only that.

 ### Must-Haves
 These are the requirements your submission must fulfill to be considered correct.